steveabner/ticket-lifecycle/README.md

 <h2>Lifecycle Stages</h2>

-<p>In this section, we will walk through the necessary configuration steps using both the Admin/Analyst Login Page and the End User's osTicket URL.
+<p>In this section, we will go through the life cycle of a ticket from creation, to resolution.
+I'll be using both the Admin/Analyst Login Page and the End User's osTicket URL.
 Below are the key URLs to access the respective interfaces:</p>

 <ul>
   <li><strong>Admin Login URL:</strong> <a href="http://localhost/osTicket/scp/login.php" target="_blank">http://localhost/osTicket/scp/login.php</a></li>